-HMRC have been heavily targeting online sellers to make sure they pay tax on eBay, Etsy, Amazon and Gumtree sales.
-Over the recent years more and more people are finding that they can earn an income from selling online.
-Unfortunately this has led to a rise in the number of people illegally not declaring their income.
+HMRC have been heavily targeting online sellers to make sure they pay tax on eBay, Amazon and Gumtree sales.
+Over recent years, more and more people are finding that they can earn an income from selling online.
+Unfortunately, this has led to a rise in the number of people illegally not declaring their income.

-Do I Have to Pay Tax On eBay, Etsy, Amazon and Gumtree Sales?
+Do I Have to Pay Tax On eBay, Amazon and Gumtree Sales?

-Whether you need to pay tax on eBay, Etsy, Amazon and Gumtree sales depends on your motivation.
+Whether you need to pay tax on eBay, Amazon and Gumtree sales depends on your motivation.

-In essence motivation means whether you are selling items online on a regular basis with the intention to make money.
+In essence, motivation means whether you are selling items online on a regular basis with the intention to make money.
 If this is your motivation then HMRC will view you as a trader who is in business.
 This means you need to declare your income and pay tax if necessary.
-Here are some of the questions HMRC to assess your motivation:
+Here are some of the questions HMRC to assess your motivation as online sellers:

 - Are you selling regularly to make a profit?